The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 1 This permission references the default built-in permit policy to allow GET methods to /public.
 In this case, the demonstrated setting would not affect this example because this request is allowed anyway.

-2 This permission references the built-in deny policy for /forbidden.
+2 This permission references the built-in deny policy for both /forbidden and /forbidden/ paths.
 It is an exact path match because it does not end with *.

 3 This permission set references the previously defined policy. roles1 is an example name; you can call the permission sets whatever you want.